mendelgordon/Search-it/README.md

-# Search-it
+# Reddit-Lite

-Search-it is a reddit client for searching and viewing reddit posts.
+Reddit-Lite is a basic reddit client for viewing posts.
 It is a web application that uses the reddit API to fetch posts and comments.
-It is built using React, react-router-dom, and Redux.
+It is built using React, react-router-dom~~, and Redux~~.

 Desktop Wireframe: [https://wireframe.cc/MnwPlP](https://wireframe.cc/MnwPlP)